Go Back Up

 Limited liability company (LLC)

 A limited liability company10 (LLC) is a hybrid type of legal structure that provides the limited liability features of a corporation and the tax efficiencies and operational flexibility of a partnership.
-With LLCs11, your personal assets are separate from your business assets, shielding you from personal liability.
+With LLCs11, your assets are separate from your business assets, shielding you from personal liability.
 State and federal governments refer to owners of an LLC as members.

 Depending on the state, the members can consist of a single individual (one owner), two or more individuals, corporations, or other LLCs.